 The transition from managing a team or department to leading a function is a high-hurdles course, given the expansion of positional responsibilities, the increased complexities of the job and the necessary collaborations with disparate personalities.
-To best assist function leaders in this transition, we identified the critical roles or "hats" the function leader must wear to succeed, as well as the developmental areas where he or she tends to stumble most.
+For example, it's only been in recent years that function leaders have increasingly needed to ensure a more inclusive and nurturing work atmosphere for individual employees, and a culture as equally committed to employee success as organizational success.
+To best assist function leaders in this transition, MDA Leadership identified the critical roles or "hats" function leaders must wear to succeed, as well as the developmental areas where they tend to stumble most.

-The five roles we discuss are drawn from MDA Leadership Consulting's analysis of function-leader assessment data.
-MDA Leadership's Talent Assessment practice, with 35 years of assessment experience, possesses deep, multi-instrument, multi-rater assessment data at the function-leader level, including insights gleaned from our "Leading a Function" assessment simulation.
-We reviewed all assessment reports for a two-year period at the Leading a Function level, coding each strength and development need based on MDA Leadership's function leader competency model.
+The five roles presented are drawn from MDA Leadership's analysis of function leader assessment data.
+The firm's Talent Assessment practice, with 40+ years of assessment experience, possesses deep, multi-instrument, multi-rater assessment data at the function-leader level, including insights gleaned from our "Leading a Function" assessment simulation.
+We reviewed all assessment reports for a two-year period at the Leading a Function level, and coded each strength and development need based on MDA Leadership's function leader competency model.
 Coded data were matched to a comprehensive list of MDA competencies and behavioral benchmarks.

-We combined our assessment data analysis with the expertise of our internal development coaches, who have coached hundreds of function leaders.
+We combined our assessment data analysis with the expertise of our executive coaches, who have coached hundreds of function leaders.
 They were asked to rank the function leader roles most predictive of high performance.
 Our focus was on roles performed rather than competencies mastered.
 Why?
 Given the increasing complexity of the position, a competency focus quickly devolves into a lengthy list.
 Roles, on the other hand, are distinctive realms of performance, with dense competency clusters.
 Leadership is the exercise of these roles for distinctive duties and purposes.

 For example, the President of the United States exercises the role of chief executive by issuing executive orders, making numerous executive-level appointments and outlining legislative proposals for consideration in Congress.
-In contrast, the president must inhabit a very different role as commander-in-chief, requiring the exercise of very different capabilities, such as military-forces deployment and treaty negotiations, to ensure the defense of the country and safeguard peace.
+In contrast, the President must inhabit a very different role as commander-in-chief, requiring the exercise of very different capabilities, such as militaryforces deployment and treaty negotiations, to ensure the defense of the country and safeguard peace.